The national dish of Egypt, this authentic koshari recipe presents Egyptian street food at its best!

-Koshari (also spelled Koshary or Kushari) is the national dish of Egypt. Ā It’s served in virtually every Egyptian restaurant, in every Egyptian home, and on every Egyptian street corner. Ā Street vendors serve the dish from carts to people eagerly waiting in line to eat this beloved and highly popular dish. Ā An unusual combination, Koshari mixes lentils, macaroni noodles and rice into a single dish and it’s then topped with a spicy tomato sauce that uses a special Middle Eastern spice blend, garbanzo beans, and fried onions. Ā The idea sounds strange…until you taste it. Ā Then you’ll know why this dish is a favorite among Egyptians.
+During my time as college student doing a study abroad in Jerusalem with trips Egypt, Jordan and Lebanon, I took advantage of the opportunity to delve into the local cuisines, to talk as best I could with local cooks and spice merchants, and enjoy every moment of it.
+When I was in Egypt one of the first dishes I sampled was koshari, served up hot by a street vendor.
+Koshari (also spelled Koshary or Kushari) is the national dish of Egypt and it’s served in virtually every Egyptian restaurant, in every Egyptian home, and on every Egyptian street corner.
+Street vendors serve the dish from carts to people eagerly waiting in line to eat this popular dish.
+An unusual combination, Koshari mixes lentils, macaroni noodles and rice into a single dish and it’s then topped with a spicy tomato sauce and the dotted with garbanzo beans and fried onions.
+It’s one of those dishes that may not sound terribly exciting from the description alone.
+But then you taste it.
+And then you understand why this dish is a favorite among Egyptians.

-Egyptians and tourists fondly speak of the “Koshari Man,” the title bestowed upon street vendors who sell the dish from their carts. Ā Aziz Awad, who used to be a Koshari street vendor and now works at a downtown restaurant, describes it this way: Ā “The Koshari man grabs a bowl, and scoops a little of each ingredient into the bowl….Each Koshary dish takes about five seconds to [assemble].Ā His speed can be surprising to you.
+Egyptians and tourists fondly speak of the “Koshari Man,” the title bestowed upon street vendors who sell the dish from their carts.
+Aziz Awad, who used to be a Koshari street vendor and now works at a downtown restaurant, describes it this way: “The Koshari man grabs a bowl, and scoops a little of each ingredient into the bowl….Each Koshary dish takes about five seconds to [assemble].
+His speed can be surprising to you.
 I have worked here since we opened 10 years ago, and before that I sold Koshary on a street cart, so I have to be fast.
-My hands are accustomed to the same movements I do all day everyday, so you can say that I memorized the movements rather than think about them” (www.touregypt.net).
+My hands are accustomed to the same movements I do all day everyday, so you can say that I memorized the movements rather than think about them” (source www.touregypt.net).
+I had the privilege of watching such a Koshari Man in action as he assembled my koshari and what seemed like the speed of light.

-Though it is Egypt’s national dish, it isn’t actually Egyptian in origin. Ā Neither rice nor macaroni are indigenous to Egypt. Ā It is believed that Koshari originated in India and dates back to the time of British Colonization. Ā The name “Koshari” is actually from the Hindu “khichri”, which refers to a dish of lentils and rice. Ā When the British arrived in Egypt in the late 1800’s they brought this dish with them – it was inexpensive and filling. Ā It didn’t take long before the dish was enthusiastically embraced by the Egyptian people.
+Interestingly, though it is Egypt’s national dish, it isn’t actually Egyptian in origin.
+Neither rice nor macaroni are indigenous to Egypt.
+It is believed that Koshari originated in India and dates back to the time of British Colonization.
+The name “Koshari” is actually from the Hindu “khichri”, which refers to a dish of lentils and rice (in fact India has a popular lentil and rice dish called kitchari).
+When the British arrived in Egypt in the late 1800’s they brought this dish with them – it was inexpensive and filling.
+It didn’t take long before the dish was enthusiastically embraced by the Egyptian people.

-The crowning aspect of this dish is the flavor-packed, spicy tomato sauce. Ā It’s made with a special spice blend called Baharat (Arabic for “spice”), an all-purpose spice blend commonly used in Middle Eastern cuisine. Ā Just a pinch adds depth and flavor to sauces, soups, stews and meat. Ā I stocked up on on a myriad of Middle Eastern spices when I was in Jerusalem and have been making my own blends since.
+The crowning aspect of this dish is the flavor-packed, spicy tomato sauce.
+It’s made with a special Middle Eastern spice blend called Baharat (Arabic for “spice”), an all-purpose spice blend commonly used in Middle Eastern cuisine.
+Just a pinch adds depth and flavor to sauces, soups, stews and meat.
+I stocked up on on a myriad of Middle Eastern spices when I was in the Middle East, studied them extensively when I got home, and have been making my own spice blends since.
+Yep, that’s me in one of the many, many spice shops I visited throughout the Middle East as a study abroad college student.

-Unless you have a Middle Eastern store in your area or order it online, this spice blend can be challenging to find. Ā However, as with any spice blend, it’s much better made fresh in your own kitchen anyway and I’m going to share my recipe for it with you!
+Unless you have a Middle Eastern store in your area or order it online, this spice blend can be challenging to find.
+However, as with any spice blend, it’s practically a hundred times better made fresh in your own kitchen anyway.

 This recipe is very authentic and simple to make, but be prepared to dirty up a few pots!